 The same group of graves has other members of the musical family, including Strauss’s brothers, Eduard (Grave 42) and Josef (Grave 44).

-Strauss’s father is also buried here (Grave 15), next to his friend and musical rival, Joseph Lanner (Grave 16), but he suffers the slight ignominy of the inscription Johann Strauss Vater (father), while his son’s grave is simply marked as Johann Strauss.
+You also find Strauss’s father buried here (Grave 15), next to his friend and musical rival, Joseph Lanner (Grave 16), but he suffers the slight ignominy of the inscription Johann Strauss Vater (father), while his son’s grave is simply marked as Johann Strauss.

 Wolfgang Amadeus Mozart